Research shows that tall students get better test scores than short students

 To investigate the relationship between academic achievement, an important factor that greatly influences annual income, and a child's height, Schwartz and his colleagues analyzed a dataset published by the New York City Department of Education.

-'Our main finding is that taller people performed better in math and English across all grades from third to eighth grade,' Coffey explains.
-'On average, the effects were not large, but they were significant enough to produce large achievement gaps between the tallest and shortest kids.'
+'Our main finding is that taller children performed better in math and English at every grade level, from third to eighth grade.
+On average, the effect wasn't very large, but it was significant enough to produce a large achievement gap between the tallest and shortest children,' Coffey said.

 To test this, the researchers took obesity into account and found that the relationship between height and academic achievement was actually stronger.
-They also tested whether taller students were less likely to be absent from school, but found little evidence that absenteeism was an important factor.
-This means that the association between height and academic achievement seen in the first analysis may not be explained by health status.
+They also examined whether taller students were less likely to be absent from school, but found little evidence that absenteeism was an important factor.
+This means that the association between height and academic achievement seen in the initial analysis may not be explained by health status.